8 Delicious Side Dishes To Enjoy With Picanha

 If you’re planning a romantic evening, couve a mineira is the ideal side for your picanha steak.
 It adds freshness and crunch to the table, balancing the steak while leaving plenty of room for dessert.

-You only need one more side dish to make this meal complete — a fresh pour of Merlot!
+You only need one more side dish to make this meal complete — a fresh pour of Burgundy or something similar!

 Couve a mineira is a Brazilian collard greens recipe.
 The collard greens are washed and sliced into strips (with the ribs removed), then boiled until their brilliant green appears.